paulkarpenko/us-code-ui/uscode/title-44-public-printing-and-documents/chapter-007-congressional-printing-and-binding.md

 <a id="section-704"></a>
 ## § 704.
 Reprinting bills, laws, and reports from committees not exceeding fifty pages

 When the supply is exhausted, the Secretary of the Senate and the Clerk of the House of Representatives may order the reprinting of not more than one thousand copies of a pending bill, resolution, or public law, not exceeding fifty pages, or a report from a committee or congressional commission on pending legislation not accompanied by testimony or exhibits or other appendices and not exceeding fifty pages.
-The Public Printer shall require each requisition for reprinting to cite the specific authority of law for its execution.
+The Director of the Government Publishing Office shall require each requisition for reprinting to cite the specific authority of law for its execution.

 ### Statutory Notes

 #### Historical and Revision Notes
 Based on 44 U.S. Code, 1964 ed., § 137 (Jan.
 12, 1895, ch.
 23, § 2, 28 Stat.
 601; Mar.
 1, 1907, ch.
 2284, § 1, 34 Stat.
 1012).

+#### Amendments
+2014—Pub.
+L. 113–235 substituted “Director of the Government Publishing Office” for “Public Printer”.

 <a id="section-705"></a>
 ## § 705.
 Duplicate orders to print

-The Public Printer shall examine the orders of the Senate and House of Representatives for printing, and in case of duplication shall print under the first order received.
+The Director of the Government Publishing Office shall examine the orders of the Senate and House of Representatives for printing, and in case of duplication shall print under the first order received.

 ### Statutory Notes

 #### Historical and Revision Notes
 Based on 44 U.S. Code, 1964 ed., § 135 (Jan.
 12, 1895, ch.
 23, § 53, 28 Stat.
 608).

+#### Amendments
+2014—Pub.
+L. 113–235 substituted “Director of the Government Publishing Office” for “Public Printer”.

 <a id="section-706"></a>
 ## § 706.
 Bills and resolutions: number and distribution

-There shall be printed of each Senate private bill, when introduced, when reported, and when passed, three hundred copies, which shall be distributed as follows: to the Senate document room, one hundred and seventy copies;
-There shall be printed of each House private bill, when introduced, when reported, and when passed two hundred and sixty copies, which shall be distributed as follows:
+There shall be printed of each Senate and House public bill and joint resolution six hundred and twenty-five copies, which shall be distributed as follows:
-Bills and resolutions shall be printed in bill form, and, unless specially ordered by either House shall be printed only when referred to a committee, when favorably reported back, and after their passage by either House.
-Of concurrent and simple resolutions, when reported, and after their passage by either House, only two hundred and sixty copies shall be printed, except by special order, and shall be distributed as follows: to the Senate document room, one hundred and thirty-five copies;
-to the Secretary of the Senate, fifteen copies;
-to the House document room, one hundred copies;
-to the Superintendent of Documents, ten copies.

 ### Statutory Notes